India’s Rivigo raises $65M to expand its freight and logistics platform – TechCrunch

 “Relay trucking is now very well established where relay truck pilots lead better life and customers gets exceptional service.
 With technology and freight marketplace, we now want to bring relay to every truck in the country,” Deepak Garg, founder and CEO of Rivigo, said in a statement.

-Rivigo, which competes with heavily-backed startups such as BlackBuck, owns its own fleet of trucks while also operating a freight marketplace.
+Rivigo, which competes with heavily backed startups such as BlackBuck, owns its own fleet of trucks while also operating a freight marketplace.
 This separates it from competitors that serve purely as an aggregator — or Uber for trucks, if you will.

 The startup, which claims to have the largest reach in India, said it would use the fresh capital to further expand its network and tech infrastructure in the country.
 Financially, too, Rivigo has driven past many of its competitors.
 In the financial year that ended in March this year, Rivigo’s revenue jumped to $105 million at a 77% year-over-year growth rate.
 Its losses also widened to $35 million, according to disclosures it made to the local regulator.